-In February 2019, the Company and Melt entered into a Management Service Agreement (the "Melt MSA"), whereby the Company provides to Melt certain administrative services and support, including bookkeeping, web services and human resources related activities, and Melt is required to pay the Company a monthly amount of \$10,000.
-During the year ended December 31, 2022, the Company recorded \$91,000 due from Melt for reimbursable expenses and amounts payable pursuant to the Melt MSA, which are included in prepaid expenses and other current assets in the accompanying condensed consolidated balance sheets.
-As of December 31, 2022 and December 31, 2021, the Company was due \$139,000 and \$48,000, respectively, from Melt for reimbursable expenses and amounts due under the Melt MSA.
+In February 2019, the Company and Melt entered into a management services agreement (the "Melt MSA"), whereby the Company provided to Melt certain administrative services and support, including bookkeeping, web services and human resources-related activities, and Melt was required to pay the Company a monthly amount of \$10,000.
+The Melt MSA was terminated effective July 1, 2023.
+During the years ended December 31, 2023 and 2022, the Company recorded \$89,000 and \$91,000, respectively, due from Melt for reimbursable expenses and amounts payable pursuant to the Melt MSA, which are included in prepaid expenses and other current assets in the accompanying condensed consolidated balance sheets.
+As of December 31, 2023 and 2022, the Company was due \$228,000 and \$139,000, respectively, from Melt for reimbursable expenses and amounts due under the Melt MSA.
 Melt did not make any payments to the Company during the year ended December 31, 2022.
+The Company made a cash advance to Melt of \$500,000 and Melt repaid the \$500,000 cash advance during the year ended December 31, 2023.

-Melt is required to make mid-single digit royalty payments to the Company on net sales of MELT-300, while any patent rights remain outstanding, subject to other conditions.
-Melt can require the Company to cease compounding like products at the time of FDA approval of MELT-300.
+Melt is required to make mid-single digit royalty payments to the Company on net sales of MELT-300 while any patent rights remain outstanding, subject to other conditions.
+Melt can require the Company to cease compounding like products at the time of U.S. Food and Drug Administration approval of MELT-300.
 If approved, we do not expect a cessation of compounding like products to have a material impact on our operations and financial performance.

-The Company owns 3,500,000 shares of common stock of Melt (representing approximately 46% of the equity and voting interests of Melt as of December 31, 2022).
-The Company analyzes its investment in Melt and related agreements on a regular basis to evaluate its position of variable interests in Melt.
-The Company has determined that it does not have the ability to control Melt; however, it has the ability to exercise significant influence over the operating and financial decisions of Melt and uses the equity method of accounting for this investment.
-Under this method, the Company recognizes earnings and losses in Melt in its consolidated financial statements and adjusts the carrying amount of its investment in Melt accordingly.
-Any intra-entity profits and losses are eliminated.
-During the year ended December 31, 2021, the Company reduced the carrying value of its common stock investment in Melt to \$0 as a result of the Company recording its share of equity losses in Melt is independent of the carrying value of the carrying value of the time of entering into the Melt Loan Agreement (as defined below), the Company of Melt's indebtedness.
-Following the reduction of the carrying value of the Company treats interest paid in kind on the Melt Loan Agreement as an in-substance capital contribution and reduces its investment in Melt accordingly, rather than recording interest income.
+During the year ended December 31, 2021, the Company reduced the carrying value of its common stock investment in Melt to \$0 as a result of the Company recording its share of equity losses in Melt since its deconsolidation in 2019.
+As of December 31, 2022, and at the time of entering into the Melt Loan Agreement (as defined below), the Company owned 100% of Melt's indebtedness.
+Following the reduction of the carrying value of the Company's common stock investment in Melt to \$0, the Company began recording 100% of the equity method losses of Melt, based on its ownership of Melt's total indebtedness.
+In addition, the Company treated interest paid-in-kind on the Melt Loan Agreement as an in-substance capital contribution and reduced its investment in Melt accordingly, rather than recording interest income.
 The Company has no other requirements to advance funds to Melt.